thechrislee/thechrislee.github.io/about.markdown

 I am currently employed as an IT professionsal.
 I have experience with Linux and Windows server administration.
 My resume is available upon request.

-###Disclaimer
+## _Disclaimer:_
-The postings on this site are my own and don’t necessarily represent my employer's positions, strategies or opinions.
+The posts on this site are my own and don’t necessarily represent my employer's positions, strategies or opinions.